NASCAR: Education

 NASCAR Technical Institute located in Mooresville, North Carolina, is the country's first technical training school to combine a complete automotive technology program and a NASCAR-specific motor sports program, and is the exclusive educational partner of NASCAR.

 NASCAR Kinetics was established in 2009 with the mission of connecting college students nationwide to NASCAR, and mentored its last round of students in 2013.

+International Speedway Corporation (defunct)

+International Speedway Corporation (ISC) was founded by Bill France Sr. in 1953 to construct and manage tracks at which NASCAR holds competitions.
+In May 2019, NASCAR announced that it would purchase ISC, including its 12 tracks, for 2 billion dollars.
+On October 18, 2019, the acquisition was completed.
+ISC was subsequently folded into NASCAR.

 NASCAR in culture

 Movies about NASCAR racing include Days of Thunder (1990), Herbie: Fully Loaded (2005), Talladega Nights: The Ballad of Ricky Bobby (2006), Ta Ra Rum Pum (2007), and Logan Lucky (2017).

 NASCAR racing heavily influenced Pixar's Cars franchise, with the third film in particular drawing inspiration from NASCAR's history.

 NASCAR drivers have made appearances in many television series and TV movies, including The Cleveland Show, Sullivan & Son, and Last Man Standing.

-NASCAR partnered up with popular Roblox game Jailbreak, and the partnership was launched on November 5.
+NASCAR partnered up with popular Roblox game Jailbreak, and the partnership was launched on November 5, 2021.
+NASCAR also partnered with the developers of Jailbreak to launch NASCAR Speed Hub to celebrate NASCAR's 75th Anniversary.